 Implement the constructor of BaconSolver.
-Accept a filename to pull data from and generate a dictionary where each key is a movie title and each value is a list of the actors that appeared in the movie.
+Accept a filename to pull data from and get the dictionary generated by calling parse() with the filename.
 Store the collection of values in the dictionary (the actors) as a class attribute, avoiding duplicates.
 Convert the dictionary to a NetworkX graph and store it as another class attribute.
-Note that in the graph, actors only have movies as neighbors, and movies only have actors as neighbors.